thuiar/UMC/README.md

 ```
 'pretrain': [True],
 ```
-step 3 :You can modify the parameters in the examples/run_umc.sh file to suit your needs as follows:
+Step 3 :You can modify the parameters in the examples/run_umc.sh file to suit your needs as follows:
 ```
 --data_path 'Datasets' \  # Change dataset address/path